Nakul2401/Bilingual-Transformer-Scratch-Build/README.md

-# pytorch-transformer
+# Bilingual Transformer
-Attention is all you need implementation
+Attention is all you need implementation (Translate Between any 2 languages you like)

-YouTube video with full step-by-step implementation: https://www.youtube.com/watch?v=ISNdQcPhsts